Rahul-Nakka-23/Rahul-Nakka-23/ReadMe.md

 # 💫 About Me:
 🌟 Hi, I'm Rahul!<br>I'm a technophile passionate about machine learning and driven to explore innovative technologies.
 With a knack for problem-solving, I specialize in web development, app development, and AWS.
-My journey is all about blending creativity and technical expertise to tackle real-world challenges.
-Let's innovate together! 🚀

 ## 🌐 Socials: